 So this is my “first?” official post since resurrecting Homemade Eatery from the depth of the interwebs and I am so happy to finally get this up.
-Life gets busy and you realise that creating regular blog content isn’t as easy as other food bloggers make it seem.
+Life gets busy and you realise that creating regular blog content isn’t as easy as it seems.
 So I decided to take a little time out, work on my photography and baking skills, redo the blog and now I’m Back!
 With hopefully better content and a mini indulgent dessert to start Homemade Eatery off with a bang.
-The classic apple rose tart!
+A classic apple rose tart!

 Okay!
 Let me start by saying I love almond flavoured desserts.
-So when I came across a few apple rose desserts online, I immediately knew I wanted to create a creamy frangipane version.
-Fillings like marzipan and frangipane are typically made with eggs but I honestly rarely bake with them.
-Mainly due to a few reasons.
+So when I came across a few apple rose desserts, I immediately knew I wanted to create a creamy frangipane version.
+Fillings like marzipan and frangipane are typically made with eggs but honestly I bake with them occasionally, mainly due to a few reasons.

 One being, I’m the only person who eats eggs in my household.
 Two being that over the years, I’ve indulged in vegan and healthy baking quite a bit.
 Although I don’t have any food restrictions, I do limit animal products where possible and I find baking the best way to do that.